robbiesri/HugoBlog/content/post/add-utterances-to-hugo.md

 Technically, I still don't _own_ the comments because GitHub owns the issues.
 Plus, if I want to change the comment system, it'll probably be way harder to convert the existing comments to another format.
 If I had self-hosting, I could probably write a script to convert the old comment format.
-But...whatever.
-This is good enough for me.
+But, this is good enough for me.

 I had settled on a couple systems to check out, though there are plenty: